ScienceNLP-Lab/LLM-SSC/README.md

 To use other single-label sequential sentence classification datasets, you can specify the "--dataset" parameter (choose from csabstract, pubmed_20k, and art_coresc) and the "--start_from_memory_bank_path" parameter.

 ## Checkpoint (tuned on BIORC800) for model evaluation.

+Note that in the updated version of LLM-SSC, we introduce the dynamic thresholding method, which applies different thresholds to different categories.
+The thresholds for each category are learned based on the validation dataset.

 You can find the checkpoint (tuned on BIORC800) through the [link](https://drive.google.com/drive/folders/1IiBNcWhrCs28P-C-hVDfI1hGKgaVhnyl?usp=sharing).
-To use the checkpoint, put the uncompressed checkpoint in the directory and run the following command:
+To use the checkpoint, put the uncompressed checkpoint and the threshold file in the directory and run the following command:

 ```
 python .\peft_tuning_with_space_thinking_with_no_additional_info_multi_label_test.py  --dataset="biorc800"